primesearch/LLR/llr/Release/Readme.txt

   LLR can run on all machines where gwnum code can run, so, on all Intel x86 compatible machines.

+  - Two bugs have been fixed since previous 3.8.4 version :

+  -oErrorCheck=1 was ignored in command line, due to a bug in user interface.
+  - Base Two CC chains processing was incorrect.

+  - The option -oNoSaveFile=1 has been added at the request of an user.
+    Indeed, if it is set, any test is restarted at beginning if stopped...

 2) User interfaces of LLR :